 - Interview videos allow you to get insight from an expert in your field.
 Not only does this help educate your customers, it also builds your credibility.

 - Testimonial/case study videos let you demonstrate to users why your business is the best choice.
-Hearing from other satisfied customers and seeing actual results can go a long way in converting a customer!
+Hearing from other satisfied consumers and seeing actual results can go a long way in converting a customer!

 10. Influencer Marketing